Tuesday, April 30, 2013

 From Card to Tree

 I am on a roll here.
 Thanks to Lauren and Steph at Jingle Belles where the current challenge is to use a recycled element on a card.
-I have been playing with recycled elements off and on all week and this mornings card is no exception.
-However, this card takes recycling to another lever because the ornament that I created is removal so the recipient can hang it on a tree.
-To make the ornament, I downloaded an image from the internet and enlarged it in MS Word and printed it.
+I have been playing with recycled elements off and on all week and this morning's card is no exception.
+However, this card takes recycling to another level because the ornament that I created is removal so the recipient can hang it on a tree.
+To make the ornament, I downloaded an image of Santa from the internet and enlarged it in MS Word and printed it.
 The ornament itself is made from a DIY shrink plastic.
 If you read my previous post (here), I used a panel from a #6 bakery plastic container and shrunk it to make snowflakes.
 However, in the previous post, I didn't add color.
 For the Santa ornament, I placed the image of Santa beneath a piece of #6 plastic, taped it in place with masking tape and used acrylic paints to add detail.
 (You can use markers to color the image, but I get more vibrant color with paint, probably because I don't have the right brand of marker for the plastic surface.)
 After the paint dried, I used a heat gun and shrunk it.
-I adhered an ornament hanger to the back with a hot glue gone and attached it to the embossed white background (I poked a hole in the cardstock with a needle.)
+I adhered an ornament hanger to the back with a hot glue gun and attached it to the embossed white background (I poked a hole in the cardstock with a needle.)
 I added pine branches and mounted it on a white cardbase with dimensional adhesive.

 I have to be honest, after I was done painting it, I wasn't sure I wanted to shrink it, because I loved the vibrant colors.
 But, I did and I'm happy with the results.
 The white paint (which is really White Out because I had a limited supply of white paint) sort of flecked off and created "falling" snow over the image.